HrithikSai007/Three-Level-Authentication-by-Hrithik-Sai/README.md

 # Three-Level-Authentication-by-Hrithik-Sai

-First Download: THREE_LOCK.rar all the content is in that make sure You read Readme file to get to know about the System and then continue working on this Program this System uses java in Netbeans and for database it uses MYsql for connection we are using Xmapp.
+First Download THREE_LOCK.rar and read all the content is in that make sure You read Readme file to get to know about the System and then continue working on this Program.
+This System uses java in Netbeans and for database it uses MYsql for connection we are using Xmapp.

-Also the some materials are also attached
+Also the some materials are also attached.

 ABSTRACT:
 Three-level password authentication is a robust security mechanism designed to enhance access